How I Scheduled Year 7 (Fifth Time)

 I'm making a grouping called Citizenship, and I'm putting How to Read a Book, Ourselves, the logic book we're reading instead of Fallacy Detective (which we read in Year 6), and Penny Candy in there.
 I will split up the How to Read a Book chapters a bit, so they spread more across the term, and then I'll fit the Ourselves assignments into weeks without a HtRaB assignment.
 We started Ourselves last year too, so I'll be using the Year 8 schedule this year for that book.
 That gives me three readings a week in that category, and some weeks just two readings.
 I may leave it that way so that we have some wiggle room on days with extra activities.

 I made a group called Geography that has Brendan Voyage, Lay of the Land, Map Drill, and Map Work.
 I will print a map to label for map work as the boat in Brendan voyage travels, and I will choose a map for my student to study and mark a blank copy of each week for map drill.
+I think this term we may use Seterra.com's quiz over UK Cities instead of using a printed map for map drill.

 The Enrichment section has artist and composer, handicraft, nature study, and probably our John Muir Laws video every week.

-I'm creating a Poetry section that has Grammar of Poetry twice a week, doing half of a lesson each time, and also includes specific poems from the poetry anthology that's on the booklist, one per week, that we will translate into modern English.
+I'm creating a Poetry section that has Grammar of Poetry twice a week, doing half of a lesson each time, and also includes specific poems from the poetry anthology that's on the booklist, two per week, that we will translate into modern English.
 That's how a scheduled these on a previous run through Year 7, so we'll try it that way again.
 I honestly don't remember how it went!

 One decision I need to make is whether or not we will do copywork.
 If we do not do daily copywork, we will do dictation at least once a week still plus we will do a commonplace book either once a week or daily.
 I will think about that more as I keep working on the plan.